klusta-team/spikedetekt/README.md

 If you have used KlustaKwik for a scientific publication, please cite our paper, 'High-dimensional cluster analysis with the Masked EM Algorithm' by Shabnam N. Kadir, Dan F.M.
 Goodman and Kenneth D. Harris (2014) Neural Computation, 26:2379-2394.

-If you have used SpikeDetekt and/or KlustaViewa, please cite "Spike sorting for large, dense electrode arrays" by Cyrille Rossant*, Shabnam N Kadir*, Dan F. M. Goodman , John Schulman , Mariano Belluscio , Gyorgy Buzsaki , Kenneth D. Harris (2015) bioRxiv http://dx.doi.org/10.1101/015198
+If you have used SpikeDetekt and/or KlustaViewa, please cite "Spike sorting for large, dense electrode arrays" by Cyrille Rossant, Shabnam N Kadir, Dan F. M. Goodman , John Schulman , Mariano Belluscio , Gyorgy Buzsaki , Kenneth D. Harris (2015). bioRxiv http://dx.doi.org/10.1101/015198